jpaquay/jpaquay.github.io/aboutme.md

 {: .box-warning}
 "Hakuna matata" is a Swahili phrase, meaning "no trouble" or "no worries" and "take it easy".

-## Crypto-Agility: Cybersecurity for the Quantum Era
+## Cybersecurity for the Quantum Era

 As we enter the Quantum Era, cybersecurity threats are evolving.
 Quantum computers are expected to soon break public-key cryptography, putting your sensitive data at risk.
 To meet these current and emerging threats, it’s vital that your organization become [crypto-agile](https://cloud.google.com/blog/products/identity-security/how-google-is-preparing-for-a-post-quantum-world).